sekarsw/Capstone-2---Airbnb-Bangkok/README.md

 ## Project Overview

 This is the Module 2 Capstone Project for the DTI Data Science Program at Purwadhika Digital School.
 In this project, I used Pandas to explore the Airbnb Listings Bangkok dataset.
 I also conducted statistical testing using the Scipy module and visualized my findings using Matplotlib and Seaborn.
+The full project can be viewed in the Jupyter Notebook file.
 You can also [click here](https://public.tableau.com/app/profile/sekar.wibowo/viz/CapstoneModule2-AirbnbBangkok/Story1) to see my visualizations using Tableau Story.

 ## Background